Cycas revoluta: Description

 This very symmetrical plant supports a crown of shiny, dark green leaves on a thick shaggy trunk that is typically about 20 cm in diameter, sometimes wider.
 The trunk is very low to subterranean in young plants, but lengthens above ground with age.
 It can grow into very old specimens with 6–7 m of trunk; however, the plant is very slow-growing and requires about 50–100 years to achieve this height.
 Trunks can branch several times, thus producing multiple heads of leaves.
 The largest cultivated specimen, at the Ryugeji Temple, in Shimizu, Japan (136 km WSW of Tokyo), is 8 m in height and 1.6 m thick.

 King sago palm/Sotetsu growing on a cliff in Kerama Shotō National Park.

 King sago palm in Humble, Texas.

 The leaves are a deep semiglossy green and about 50–150 cm long when the plants are of a reproductive age.
 They grow out into a feather-like rosette to 1 m in diameter.
 The crowded, stiff, narrow leaflets are 8–18 cm long and have strongly recurved or revolute edges.
 The basal leaflets become more like spines.
 The petiole or stems of the sago cycad are 6–10 cm long and have small protective barbs.

 Roots are called coralloid with an Anabaena symbiosis allowing nitrogen fixation.
 Tannins-rich cells are found on either side of the algal layer to resist the algal invasion.

 As with other cycads, it is dioecious, with the males bearing pollen cones (strobilus) and the females bearing groups of megasporophylls.
 Pollination can be done naturally by insects or artificially.
+This plant is also dangerous, due to poison in the seeds to keep the plant safe.